Special offers

 - for the delivery of goods that can spoil quickly or whose expiration date would be quickly exceeded.

-The right of withdrawal expires early in contracts:
+The right of withdrawal expires early in the case of contracts:

 - for the delivery of sealed goods that are not suitable for return for health protection or hygiene reasons if their seal has been removed after delivery.